 You can’t embed a Google Form in your website if you have a file upload question in it.
 You’ll get an error message if you try and do this.

 Are the Google Forms restrictions too difficult?
 There are other options.

-If it is important for you that you can request and organise files from clients, partner businesses or suppliers then you might need to look at other options.
+If it is important for you that you can request and organize files from clients, create intake forms, onboard vendors or suppliers, then you might need to look at other options.
 You’ll specifically want upload software that natively integrates with Google Drive, so your workflow is as streamlined as possible.

-We created File Request Pro so that you can use cloud drives for what they are great at – file storing and synching across devices – and File Request Pro for professionally collecting and organising any type of file or folder using upload forms and pages.
+We created File Request Pro so that you can use cloud drives for what they are great at – file storing and synching across devices – and File Request Pro for professionally collecting and organizing any type of file or folder using upload forms and pages.

 How File Request Pro works – the easy way to allow file uploads from anyone direct to Google Drive